The Velvet Courtship: An Heirloom Without a Lineage

 When the Story Starts Here

 The Velvet Courtship may never return to its original family.
 Their names may be lost, their lineage dissolved.
-But they have been reclaimed, restored, and reimagined—and in doing so, they begin again.
+But they have been reclaimed, restored, and reimagined.
+In doing so, they begin again.

 Waiting for their new memories.